Bell Performs Blog for Commercial Users and Distributors of Fuel | Bell Performance

 Fear #2: Microbial Problems from lack of sulfur

-The Reality: This problem did appear, and to a greater extent than they first thought, though not for the reasons one might think.
 The idea that sulfur is a natural biocide isn’t technically correct.
 Sulfur is a macronutrient that organisms need to live.
 Microbes may not like to be around excessive amount of sulfur, but it doesn’t kill microbes by its mere presence.
-That is what would fit the definition of a biocide, and sulfur is not that.
+If it did, that is what would fit the definition of a biocide, and sulfur is not that.
 One could argue that sulfur was a biostat, which is something that inhibits growth but doesn’t overtly kill living organisms.
+We know that microbes can live around sulfur because high sulfur fuels get microbe problems all the time.

-So the removal of 97% of the diesel fuel sulfur did indeed create fuel that had tremendous microbe problems.
 If you have stored ULSD fuel that you haven’t checked in a while, it will be worth your while to examine what’s going on inside your tank.
 Today’s ultra-low sulfur diesel fuels need to have a lot more attention paid to them than the fuels from the past.